wanlinxie/usound_imaging/README.md

 # usound_imaging
 For example plots, see /plots/

+## Usage ##
+To image a dataset, uncomment the appropriate data source code block in import\_scope.m and make sure all other blocks are commented.
+Then, run plot\_polar.m.
+T

+## import\_scope.m ##
+import\_scope.m imports a stream of data recorded onto an h5 file from the oscilloscope and processes it into a 2-D matrix that can later be imaged.

+Due to way we currently split the data stream, portions of the transmit signal can appear as their own individual scan lines. import\_scope removes these artifiacts.
+This processing should become unnecessary once we are able to recieve data directly from the STM32.

+## plot\_polar.m ##
+plot\_polar. runs our improved interpolation algorithm, and displays an image with an estimated depth scale on the y-axis.

 ## test.m ##
 test.m and its associated suite of functions generate 2-D plots of ultrasound data.